 Capturing the immediacy of the modelís presence maintains a connection to an empirical reality at a time when media intrusion can be overwhelming.
 In this way, life drawing and painting is about the artist preserving an episode of human interaction.
 In presenting themselves to the world the model collaborates in this process.
 The collaboration between model and artist now occurs at a troubling and turbulent time when fact, if not truth itself, is under siege.

 By working from life, the model and artist reveal the truth of a specific time, place and act.
 This cannot be faked; the finished work is a direct artifact of past activity.
 Rather than think of these as pictures of people, for me these are authentic depictions of selective experiences.
 They stand for something real, timeless and human.

 The nude expresses the human condition because our bodies are road maps of our individual experience.
-To study anotherís face and form is to understand their essential humanity: their frailty and imperfection.
-And when studying anyone with the level of intensity my kind of figurative work requires, you see their beauty and strength as well.
+To study anotherís face and form is to understand their essential humanity, their frailty and imperfection.
+When studying anyone with the level of intensity my kind of figurative work requires, you see their beauty and strength as well.